 Reporting on the death of Colombian indigenous resister Beliserio Camayo.

 Freddy Jolly on Cree hunting ground to be flooded by Hydro Quebec

 AECL’s Chalk River nuclear reactor is located beside a sacred sit of petroglyphs on Anishanabe territory.
-Will the Canadian Nuclear Safety Commission ensure this place is safe?
+Will the Canadian Nuclear Safety Commission ensure the site is safe?

-Special issue about environmental, social, and economic impacts of tar sands development in Alberta.
+Special issue about environmental, social, and economic impacts of oil sands development in Alberta.